Total Drama: Critical reception

 The first season, Island, received generally positive reviews.
 Common Sense Media gave the show 4 out of 5 stars, calling it a "clever cartoon reality show spoof".

 The second season, Action, received mostly mixed reviews from critics, who criticized the overt similarity to the previous season, but praised the development of characters who had less time in Island and the challenges.

-The third season, World Tour, received critical acclaim for the antagonist of the season in Alejandro, the musical numbers and humour, with minor criticism directed at Ezekiel's development and the Gwen-Courtney-Duncan love triangle.
+The third season, World Tour, received critical acclaim for the antagonist of the season, Alejandro, the musical numbers and humor, with minor criticism directed at Ezekiel's development and the Gwen-Courtney-Duncan love triangle.

 The fourth season, Revenge of the Island, was criticized for a shorter length and a weaker cast than previous seasons and received mixed to positive reviews.

 The first part of the fifth season, All-Stars, was heavily criticized for its character derailment, challenges, main antagonist, and lack of payoff.
-The second part, Pahkitew Island, was criticized for its more stereotyped cast and was considered even worse than All-Stars.
+The second part, Pahkitew Island, was criticized for its more stereotyped cast but was received more positively than All-Stars.

 Legacy

 Total Drama has garnered a cult following.
 Various online communities see fans discuss about the series, and it has inspired fanfiction.
-Series creator Tom McGillis commented on the series popularity, saying that "For tweens around the world, Total Drama is more than just a parody of a reality show.
+Series co-creator Tom McGillis commented on the series popularity, saying that, "For tweens around the world, Total Drama is more than just a parody of a reality show.
 It's THEIR reality show".
-Even gathering the attention of YouTubers, most prominently Reaction YouTubers, Such as Berleezy, Jayempee Reacts and TheReactionKing.